One Week Summer Self-Drive Tour of Iceland’s West & South Coasts with Waterfalls & Glaciers

 - More

-Make a stop in Skaftafell Nature Reserve, located at the roots of Vatnajokull, and see the beautiful but contrasting scenery of black sand, lush flora, and white glacier.
-The area is renowned for its many hiking trails and tracks.
+Make a stop in Skaftafell Nature Reserve, located at the roots of Vatnajokull, and see the beautiful but contrasting scenery of black sand, lush flora, and bright glaciers.
+The area is renowned for its many hiking trails.

-On your way back, you can have the chance to see the Jokulsarlon glacier lagoon again, this time under the midnight sun.
+On your way back, you may have another chance to see Jokulsarlon, this time glowing under the midnight sun.

 You'll spend the night in Southeast Iceland.